-It contributes to us, because it gives us the security of selling my product and receiving it, this is a reliability that PNAE gives me.
+It contributes to us, because it gives me the security to sell my product and receive it, this is a reliability that PNAE gives me.
 (AF-53)

 The testimonies of the family farmers, mentioned above, refer to the internalized patterns of behavior, thought and values that shape the daily practices of this social group, perceiving the importance of the PNAE in their lives.
-By highlighting the contribution of the PNAE to "extra income", "guaranteed sale" and "commercialization of work", family farmers reinforce that the structure of the program provides them with direct economic opportunities, replacing the purchase of intermediaries.
-On the other hand, the terms "healthy eating", "quality of life" and "economic development" reflect how the structure of the PNAE, by requiring the purchase of local and fresh products, positively impacts not only family farmers, but also schools and the municipality.
-In this way, the "habitus" and "structure" approaches help to understand how family farmers internalize and respond to PNAE practices, while the program structure, influenced by public policies, provides economic opportunities and contributes to positive social changes in farming communities.
+Family farmers, when highlighting the contribution of the PNAE to "extra income", "guaranteed sale" and "commercialization of labor", reinforce that the structure of the program provides direct economic opportunities to them, replacing the purchase of intermediaries.
+The terms "healthy eating", "quality of life"

+and "economic development" reflect how the structure of the PNAE, by requiring the purchase of local and fresh products, positively impacts not only family farmers, but also schools and the municipality.
+In this way, the "habitus" and "structure" approaches help to understand how family farmers internalize and respond to PNAE practices, while the program structure, influenced by public policies, provides economic opportunities and contributes to positive social change in farming communities.

-In this sense, the above reports confirm that family farmers have a positive perception of the PNAE, demonstrating several reasons why they participate in the program and the contributions generated in the process of implementing the PNAE, such as market stability, increased income and improvements in quality of life.
+In this sense, the reports above confirm that family farmers have a positive perception of the PNAE, demonstrating several reasons why they participate in the program and the contributions generated in the process of implementing the PNAE, such as market stability, increased income and improvements in quality of life.
 For family farmers, the PNAE provides a stable source of income for them, guaranteeing the purchase of their products.
-This extra income helps reduce the financial uncertainty that many family farmers face, and with increased income, they can invest in their farming operations, improving infrastructure, acquiring better equipment, and consequently improving living conditions for their families.
+This extra income helps to reduce the financial uncertainty that many family farmers face, and with increased income, they can invest in their farming operations, improving infrastructure, acquiring better equipment, and consequently improving living conditions for their families.

-In addition to these contributions, in the view of family farmers, the PNAE also contributes to the diversification of culture, appreciation of family farming and local development, as corroborated in the statement of the family farmer, "I think that the program helps in the development of both human and social development in the agriculture sector.
-Undoubtedly, we encourage more people to plant other things, other crops to serve the schools.
+In addition to these contributions, in the view of family farmers, the PNAE also contributes to the diversification of the crop, appreciation of family farming and local development, as corroborated in the speech of the family farmer, "I think that the program helps in the human, social, and development of the agriculture sector.
+Undoubtedly, we encourage more to plant other things, other crops to serve the schools.
 We feel more valued" (AF-32).

-In the reading of family farmers, the PNAE also contributes to ensuring healthy food for school students and to promoting food education, by encouraging healthy habits from childhood, thus contributing to the cognitive development of students, to learning, to better school performance, in addition to the prevention of food-related diseases.
-Such as, for example, malnutrition, as can be observed in the reports of family farmers: "Today I see that the boys value the garden much more [...] the girl is eating, a banana that came from here from the farmer next to her house" (AF-07); they perceive the issue of food education by emphasizing that "the child starts at the beginning that he goes to school to get used to eating vegetables, something that he often does not eat at home.
-This, in general, values the agriculture of the municipality and helps in the health of the child" (AF-48); and "encourages the student to eat vegetables, okra, because he is seeing what the other is eating.
+In the reading of family farmers, the PNAE also contributes to ensuring healthy food for school students and promoting food education, by encouraging healthy habits from childhood, thus contributing to the cognitive development of students, for learning, for better school performance, in addition to the prevention of food-related diseases, such as, for example, malnutrition, as can be observed in the reports of family farmers: "today I see that the boys value the garden much more [...] the girl is eating, a banana that came from here from the farmer next to her house" (AF-07); they perceive the issue of food education when they point out that "the child starts at the beginning when he goes to school to get used to eating vegetables, something that he often does not eat at home.
+This in general values the agriculture of the municipality and helps in the health of the child" (AF-48); and "encourages the student to eat vegetables, okra, because he is seeing the other is eating.
 It is a dietary re-education" (AF-14).